StreamAvatar: Streaming Diffusion Models for Real-Time Interactive Human Avatars: Experiment

-\textbf{Compared Baselines.} We compare our model with state-of-the-art avatar video generation methods on both talking and interactive tasks.
+\paragraph{Compared Baselines.} We compare our model with state-of-the-art avatar video generation methods on both talking and interactive tasks.
 For talking video generation, we evaluate against Hallo3~\cite{Hallo3}, HunyuanVideo-Avatar (HY-Avatar)~\cite{HunyuanVideo-Avatar}, OmniAvatar~\cite{OmniAvatar}, EchoMimicV3~\cite{EchoMimicV3}, and StableAvatar~\cite{StableAvatar}.
-To the best of our knowledge, existing full-body avatar generation methods primarily focus on the talking phase and have not yet achieved unified 2D full-body listening–talking video generation.
-Therefore, to evaluate the effectiveness of our method in the listening phase, we compare it with a representative talking-only baseline, OmniAvatar.
-When generating test samples, feeding multi-speaker audio into a talking-only method would cause it to produce mouth movements even during the listening segments.
-Therefore, when generating samples with OmniAvatar, we mute the test audio during the listening periods.
+For interactive video generation, since no open-source full-body interactive video generation method is currently available, we implement a baseline based on OmniAvatar by feeding silent audio as the driving input during the listening phase, and compare our method against it.
+We also qualitatively compare with the recently proposed closed-source interactive head-and-shoulder avatar generation methods INFP~\cite{INFP} and ARIG~\cite{ARIG}, as well as the closed-source streaming interactive full-body avatar generation methods MIDAS~\cite{MIDAS} and X-Streamer~\cite{X-Streamer}.